Window and Door Grants UK 2026

 If you live in a listed building or conservation area where replacing windows isn't allowed, secondary glazing is the alternative.
 It involves fitting a second pane inside your existing window frame.

 Secondary glazing costs £100 to £300 per window, making it far cheaper than full replacement.
 It adds 2 to 5 SAP points for a whole house and qualifies for 0% VAT.
 The thermal improvement is less than double glazing but still meaningful, and it's often the only option for period properties.
+If you're weighing up the full range of ways to reduce heat loss through your walls and floors, our guide to cavity wall insulation covers another cost-effective option worth considering alongside glazing.

 Some ECO4 suppliers include secondary glazing in their measures for homes where full replacement isn't practical.